G-Core/product-documentation/documentation/cloud/laas/install-a-log-shipper/install-and-configure-fluent-bit.md

 <expandable-element title="Descriptions of the OUTPUT strings">

-- [OUTPUT] — type of process: export.
+- [OUTPUT]: Type of process(export).
-- name — servers where logs will be delivered: Kafka servers.
+- name: Servers where logs will be delivered (Kafka servers).
-- brokers — address of server(s) where logs will be exported to.
+- brokers: Server(s) where logs will be exported to.
-- topics — name of topic(s) where logs will be exported to.
+- topics: Topic(s) where logs will be exported to.
-- rdkafka.security.protocol — type of security protocol that encrypts data to protect it from theft.
+- rdkafka.security.protocol: Security protocol that encrypts data to protect it from theft.
-- rdkafka.sasl.mechanism — authentication mechanism that helps to verify a login and password entered to sign in to your logs storage.
+- rdkafka.sasl.mechanism: Authentication mechanism that helps to verify a login and a password entered to sign into your logs storage.
-- rdkafka.sasl.username — your username that helps to verify that it is you who is trying to send data.
+- rdkafka.sasl.username: The username that helps to verify the sender.
-- rdkafka.sasl.password — your password that helps to verify that it is you who is trying to send data.
+- rdkafka.sasl.password: The password that helps to verify the sender.

 </expandable-element>

 2. Save the changes in the `fluent-bit.conf` file.

 3. Restart Fluent Bit, and it will begin sending logs to your Gcore Logging storage.

 ## No timestamps